lchski/ecustom.ca/content/articles/a-talk-a-day.md

 <p class="article-intro">With a rather empty summer schedule, I've put some plans in place to make the most of it, by watching a talk a day.</p>

-This summer will be the least scheduled I've ever had; because my family isn't traveling for any major vacations, and I'm only volunteering for two weeks I'll have lots of spare time to myself.
+This summer will be the least scheduled I've ever had; because my family isn't traveling for any major vacations and I'm only volunteering for two weeks, I'll have lots of spare time to myself.
 I know that if I don't fill that spare time with something useful, I'll wither intellectually...
 So I've put together my "talk a day" plan to keep myself engaged through the next few months.

 I got a great intellectual kickoff to my summer with my attendance at [WordCamp Montr&eacute;al 2013](/articles/after-wordcamp-montreal-2013), where I heard lots of great talks and came away with plenty of notes.